sedouard/flocker/docs/using/tutorial/tryflocker.rst

 The following diagram illustrates how your server-side Flocker setup looks now:

 .. image:: images/flocker_posttutorialwithhostname.svg
-   :alt: Diagram illustrating the setup following the completion of the tutorial.
+   :alt: The server-side Flocker setup is be configured with the web application still running within a container on the first server, while the Redis server with a volume is now running on the second server.